pf4j/pf4j-update/README.md

 ]
 ```

-Each repository has an unique id and an url.
+Each repository has a unique id and a URL.

 In the root of this project you have a `repositories.json` file used by
 the test applications.